glacials/twos.dev/src/cold/apple.md

 Mail has no special treatment of calendar invitations, which is to say they appear as raw attachments.
 When Google Calendar users send a calendar invitation there are two attachments, `invite.ics` and `mime-attachment.ics`.
-Each will pop up a Calendar float to add the event; I’ve learned to use `mime-attachment.ics` because it seems to open a two-way connection with the sender’s event, where `invite.ics` seems to be a local copy.
+Each will pop up a Calendar float to add the event.
+I don't know the difference; since switching to Google Calendar as a backend I've learned to RSVP using the embedded buttons which (outside of Gmail) open a web browser to the Google Calendar UI.

 {{ video
   "Opening a Google Calendar invitation from within the Apple ecosystem."
   "mail"
 }}

-Google Calendar is the stickiest part of the Google ecosystem due to the features they’ve built on top of vanilla calendaring and their ubiquity.
-Interactions with Google Calendar users, which in my experience is everyone, always leave me with a feeling of unease: “did they get this RSVP?” or “did their event update with the new time?”.
-For some use cases, Calendar will RSVP by sending an email from your account with a plaintext description of your response.
-I haven’t discovered yet if these are seen by human eyes or interpreted automatically.

-Calendar’s UI is prettier than Google Calendar’s, which hasn’t seemed to have a refresh in a decade.
-Calendar can automatically generate “travel to” and “travel from” events based on the travel time between locations.
+Apple Calendar’s UI is prettier than Google Calendar’s, which hasn’t seemed to have a refresh in a decade.
+Apple Calendar can automatically generate “travel to” and “travel from” events based on the travel time between locations.

-Ecosystem effects of Calendar include context-aware Maps and Siri suggestions for navigation destinations and video call links.
+Ecosystem effects of Calendar include context-aware Maps and Siri suggestions for navigation destinations and video calls.

 ### Google Maps → Apple Maps {#maps}